grahambird/pes/README.md

 ## Finding the data in Google Analytics

 Go to the Events reports.
+Choose Page Engagement Score from the event categories.
+Switch to the Event label Dimension to see the pages being tracked and their average score (under the Avg.
+Value column).

 ## Customisation